-- Sufficient daylight and sunlight access to interiors of buildings. - Provision of high-quality outlook from internal apartment areas. - Integration of ground floor landscape outcomes. - Avoidance of building designs that 'fill' the built form envelope (in order to maximise the amount of floorspace) rather than delivering the best design outcome.
+- Improved daylight and sunlight access to the interiors of buildings. - Provision of high-quality outlook from the interior of buildings - Larger-scale light-wells to improve daylight access and ventilation to the interiors of buildings. - · Integration of ground floor landscape outcomes. - Avoidance of designs that 'fill' the built form envelope (in order to maximise the amount of floorspace) rather than delivering the best design outcome.

-Figure 19.
+Figure 22.
 Design outcomes that can be facilitated through the use of building envelope controls used in tandem with building density controls.